lang-yuan/muMatScale/README.md

 # muMatScale

-Code for modeling solidification microstruture based on Cellular Automata method for binary/pseudo-binary alloys.
+Code for modeling solidification microstructure based on the Cellular Automata method for binary/pseudo-binary alloys.

 This code is derived from the open-source software uMatIC developed at the Imperial College London https://www.imperial.ac.uk/engineering-alloys/research/software

 ## Authors ##
-(Authors for the oringal version are not listed)
+(Authors for the original version are not listed)

 Lang Yuan, University of South Carolina, Email: langyuan@cec.sc.edu

 ## Contributors ##
-(Contributors for the oringal version are not listed)
+(Contributors for the original version are not listed)

 Jean-Luc Fattebert, Oak Ridge National Laboratory, Email: fattebertj@ornl.gov